The Mental Health Solution . com

 • Or, say the opposite.

-Otherwise, it will be difficult or impossible for you to forgive them.
+Otherwise, it will be very difficult, or impossible, for you to forgive the person.

 8) Address anger issues (3):